Outdoor Industry Association releases state-by-state numbers

 Visit kentuckytourism.com/outdoor-adventure for more information on all adventure tourism offerings in Kentucky.
 Share your adventures with us using #adventureKY & #travelKY.

-The Kentucky Department of Tourism is an agency within the Tourism, Arts and Heritage Cabinet, which promotes the Commonwealth as a travel destination.
-In 2016, Tourism in Kentucky experienced the strongest overall economic impact growth in the last ten years with an economic impact of more than $14.5 billion.
-The Tourism industry supports over 193,000 jobs and generates more than $1.5 billion in taxes.
+The Kentucky Department of Tourism is an agency within the Tourism, Arts and Heritage Cabinet, which promotes the commonwealth as a travel destination.
+In 2016, tourism in Kentucky experienced the strongest overall economic impact growth in the last 10 years, with an economic impact of more than $14.5 billion.
+The tourism industry supports over 193,000 jobs and generates more than $1.5 billion in taxes.